 If the guests move to plan b, how much interval/moving time is needed?
 Is there enough staff/help to execute this move?

 Is there entertainment or cocktail stations while guests are waiting?

 If it indeed rained, is there a drying station?
 Are there towels (also great as favors!)?
 Are there umbrellas (you can rent these!)?

 Will the decor be applicable as you move to plan B?

-If you opt out of hiring a wedding planner or coordinator, but need extra server, set-up help and/or bartender, there are staffing companies like Staff Shop, where you can hire help directly and not worry about other things needed to be executed on the day of the event.
+If you opt-out of hiring a wedding planner or coordinator but need an extra server, set-up help, and/or bartender, there are staffing companies like Staff Shop, where you can hire help directly and not worry about other things needed to be executed on the day of the event.